 New South Wales is a state in the south east coast of Australia.
 It’s where Sydney is located, but the state is full of amazing things to see outside of the city too!
 You could spend weeks or even months road tripping through NSW without getting bored.
 There are endless beautiful and exciting things to do and experience.
 I visited in summer, which was a pretty awesome time to go.
 But the weather in NSW is really pretty nice all year round.
-There are plenty of towns to stop in overnight, but the best way to experience it is by camping.
+There are plenty of towns to stop in overnight, but the best way to experience it is by camping, if you camp in areas near by you will be able to go fishing as well, but I do suggest to read the best fly rod reviews before going.
 There are heaps of nice campgrounds, plenty of which are right on the water!

 Queensland tends to be the most popular spot to road trip on the east coast of Australia.
 But hopefully I’ll be able to show you that including the NSW coastline on your itinerary is a must as well!